|Tour start → end dates||Price||Enquire|

 Meals Included: Lunch, Dinner

 We start the day by visiting the Meserani Snake Park and Masai Cultural Museum.
-Make time to explore the lovely town of Arusha.
+Alternatively, explore the lovely town of Arusha.
 Just a few minutes walk away from the campsite you will find a gallery selling paintings with a charming African feel to it.
 After a delicious lunch you are met by a local Tanzanian operator who leads the trips into the Parks in four wheel drive vehicles that have been modified for safari use.
 These vehicles allow for fantastic photo opportunities.

-Following our Crater game drive, we travel down the Crater’s rim and pass the Cradle of Mankind before reaching the Serengeti National Park.
-Game driving through the southern and central regions of the Park, we cross seemingly infinite landscapes that offer only natural beauty.
-We bush camp (no ablution facilities) tonight amongst the cool breezes and tranquil sounds of the African wilderness.
+Following our game drive, we travel down the Crater rim and past the ‘Cradle of Mankind’ before reaching the Serengeti National Park.
+Game driving through the southern and central regions of the Park, we cross seemingly infinite landscapes of incredible natural beauty.
+We camp tonight in the bushveld (no ablution facilities) surrounded by the cool breezes and tranquil sounds of the African wilderness.

-As soon as dawn breaks on the third day, we embark on yet another game drive, this time to explore the plains, searching for more majestic wildlife.
-If we’re fortunate enough, we might be able to see several (possibly even all) of Africa’s Big 5, including lion, rhino, buffalo, elephant and leopard.
-Following this, we return to the bountiful Crater rim and board our truck to return to Arusha where our night is spent swapping stories and laughter over our exhilarating experience with the wilderness.
+In the morning we experience another game drive and explore the plains in search of the resident wildlife.
+If we are lucky we may get to see some of Africa’s ‘Big 5’.
+Following this, we return to the bountiful Crater rim and board our truck to return to Arusha where our night is spent swapping stories and laughter of our exhilarating experience with the wilderness.

-Arusha – Pangani, Tanzania
+Arusha to Pangani*, Tanzania

 Meals Included: Breakfast, Lunch, Dinner